Villages in Bloom – Judging day 11th July 2019

-Villages are assessed for their achievements in three core pillars: Horticultural Excellence, as one might expect, but also Environmental Responsibility and Community Participation.
+Villages are assessed for their achievements in Horticultural, Environmental Responsibility and Community Participation.
 (For more detail about the criteria please click here.)

 At the time of writing, our entry is supported by many community groups: St Mary the Virgin, Buckland; Buckland Estate; Buckland Deli, our village shop; Occasions, our hairdressers; Buckland Nurseries; The Pheasant; The Red Lion; Brockham Green Horticultural Society (which covers all RH3); Pilgrims Cricket Club; Tiny Tots Toddler Group; and Buckland’s Brownies and Rainbows.